Ruthvik9/soccer_tracking/README.md

 Given more time and resources, some things that come to mind are:

-i) Investigate better handling of jersey color reliance, which can lead to shortcut learning. ii) Develop better motion-based features. iii) Integrate the deconfuse track idea to stabilize identity assignment. iv) Explore the use of MixSort (by SportsMOT authors) for inference, as it is trained specifically on SportsMOT for tracking.
+i) Investigate better handling of jersey color reliance, which can lead to shortcut learning. <br />
+ii) Develop better motion-based features. iii) Integrate the deconfuse track idea to stabilize identity assignment. iv) Explore the use of MixSort (by SportsMOT authors) for inference, as it is trained specifically on SportsMOT for tracking.
 While we take a custom route, MixSort is a strong baseline to benchmark against.